 In the mood for a little GoT romance?
 Put on a little Barry White, light a few candles and make your way to Grjótagjá cave in North Iceland.
 The cave was formed as part of the volcanic activity in the area, and as such, it also boasts a Honeymoon-suite-esque geothermal pool.
 This is the cave where Jon Snow and Ygritte did the deed in episode 5 of season 3.
 Apparently, they had to move filming to a sound stage for the close-ups since it was getting so steamy from all that… geothermal water.

 5. Hengill Geothermal Area

-Hengill is a massive mountain in the Southwest that covers around 100 square kilometres.
-The terrain is varied, but as you walk through the area, you might have flashbacks to a brutal stand-off between Brienne of Tarth and the Hound.
+Hengill is a massive mountain in the Southwest that covers around 100 square kilometers.
+The terrain is varied, but as you walk through the area, you might have flashbacks to a brutal standoff between Brienne of Tarth and the Hound.
 The fight was filmed in several far-flung locations around Hengill and pieced together, but if you watch the fight unfold in episode 10 of season 4, you can spot several landmarks from Hengill.

 6. Hveraströnd Sulphur Springs

 Hveraströnd Sulphur Springs, not far from Lake Mývatn in the North of Iceland, is a barren wasteland filled with steam from the fumaroles and other geothermal features.
 The show makers, however, cleverly “recast” the screen of steam as a near whiteout blizzard that Samwell Tarly trudges through the north of the Wall at the beginning of season 3.